meta-web/metaweb-schema-ts/README.md

 Then, target application such as a user client or a back-end service can load the schema and compile it into runtime code which is safe and optimized for a given platform.

-This library provides a parser to parse source files into AST (Abstract Syntax Tree), analyzer to do semantic validation and compiler to compile AST into a runtime code.
+This library provides a parser to parse source files into AST (Abstract Syntax Tree), analyzer to do semantic validation and compiler to compile AST into a JavaScript runtime code.

 ### Is it Turing complete?